-However, Hawes revealed in October 2020 that filming was just a week away from wrapping, meaning that we could see the contemporary drama sooner than expected.
+However, Hawes revealed in October 2020 that filming was just a week away from wrapping, and ITV has since confirmed that the drama will air January 2021.

 Here’s everything we know so far.